ftrackhq/integrations/doc/index.rst

-This document is intended to bring a deeper understanding of how the new :term:`Framework` works under the hood, enabling developers to customize it to their particular needs.
+This document is intended to bring a deeper understanding of how the new :term:`Framework` works under the hood, enabling developers to customise it to their particular needs.

 For a general introduction on how to install and use ftrack Connect 2 out of the box,